kne160/master-project-har/README.md

 The aim of the research is to implement and analyse machine learning models using CNN and LSTM for Human Activity Recognition.
 To obtain a detailed description of the architecture, please refer to the dissertation.

-## Dissertation title
+## Dissertation
-RECOGNISING HUMAN ACTIVITIES AUTONOMOUSLY THROUGH FUSION OF SENSOR DATA
+Sato, K. (2021). *RECOGNISING HUMAN ACTIVITIES AUTONOMOUSLY THROUGH FUSION OF SENSOR DATA*.
+The University of Manchester.

 ## Datasets to be used
 1. [OPPORTUNITY Activity Recognition Data Set](http://archive.ics.uci.edu/ml/datasets/OPPORTUNITY+Activity+Recognition)